The Thoroughbred horse,

 It is sewn onto the panel of our saddle pads.
-Here you can see the ThinLine foam on top of a western cotton liner pad.
+Here you can see the ThinLine foam on top of an english half pad and a western cotton liner pad.
 And you can also see the selection of saddle fitting shims, made of the same comfort foam.

 Saddle fitting solutions are easy and with ThinLine saddle fit inserts you will double your results by saddle fitting with the best therapeutic materials.